-VMware ESXi Server: This is an organization-level software built to provide better functionality than freeware VMware Server to reduce system overhead.
+VMware ESXi Server: This is an organization-level software built to provide better functionality than a freeware VMware Server to reduce system overhead.
 But, the service console in the VMware ESX server is replaced by BusyBox installation, which requires low disk space.

-VMware ESX Server: This is similar to VMware ESXi server where VMware ESX is combined with
+VMware ESX Server: This is similar to the VMware ESXi server where VMware ESX is combined with

 VMware vSphere: The vSphere is the best and well-known product from VMware. vSphere is the integration of well-known, commonly used vCenter, and ESXi hypervisor suite for applications.